Septage disposal. Sri Lanka/Nuwara Eliya sanitation project, 2008, Photo: Flickr/USAID.

 For more information go to: www.adb.org/news/events/asia-water-week-2013

 The responsibility for sanitation in Asia is fragmented over different agencies, and in most cases the priority given to sanitation is low.
 Therefore more leadership and political will is needed to make sure that organisational structures function, that plans with good intentions become a reality on the ground and that resources go to the right places.
 While leadership for sanitation is needed at all levels, it’s most urgent at sub national level, in districts and provinces, because it’s there where the actions take place.

 This is the outcome of an email discussion of the WASH Asia Dgroup platform held from 9 August to 9 September 2011.
 The discussion was moderated by the SNV Asia knowledge network and IRC International Water and Sanitation Centre, and involved 120 WASH practitioners from 5 different countries in Asia.

 Posted in Bhutan, Governance, Lao PDR, Nepal, Policies & legislation, Publications, Rural WASH, Sanitation, Viet Nam

-Tagged IRC International Water and Sanitation Centre, SNV Asia, source_publish, SSH4A, Sustainable Sanitation and Hygiene for All
+Tagged IRC International Water and Sanitation Centre, local support, SNV Asia, source_publish, SSH4A, Sustainable Sanitation and Hygiene for All

 Nguyen, H.H.
 (2011).
 Integrating sanitation marketing into a national program : a case study in Vietnam.
 Brisbane, QLD, Australia, International Water Centre.